oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/auto_tune_policy.rst

 The key points in this example are:

 #.
 An ``auto_tune_policy`` is constructed to select between the CPU and GPU.
 #. ``submit_and_wait`` is invoked with the policy as the first argument.
-The user-provided function will be passed the selected queue.
+The selected queue will be passed to the user-provided function.
 #.
 For clarity when run, the type of device is displayed.
 #.
 The queue is used in function to perform and asynchronous offload.
 The SYCL event returned from the call to ``submit`` is returned.
 Returning an event is required for functions passed to ``submit`` and ``submit_and_wait``.